You might want to read the questions at the end of the lab to make sure you have all the information required to answer them before you leave the lab.

 Make sure you understand how this circuit works.
 It is a bit tricky both because the circuit is non-linear, and because the value of the output is not a single-valued function of the input.
 This is manifested by the fact that the output can either be high (2.5 volts) or low (0 volts) when the input is between 1.67 and 2.5 volts.

-Rewire the circuit to be an oscillator as shown below (from the LM311 datasheet, page 10).
+Rewire the circuit to be an oscillator as shown below (from the LM311 datasheet, figure 44, page 14).
 Note that this circuit has no input.
 Use a LM311 even though the circuit calls for a LM111.
 Convince yourself that this circuit will oscillate (assume the output is constant - either high or low - and show that the input must change).
 Predict and measure the frequency of operation.
-In particular, predict and then sketch the output voltage as well as the voltage at the positive and negative node of the comparator.
-Note:
+In particular, predict and then show the output voltage as well as the voltage at the positive and negative node of the comparator.

 Before leaving the lab, make sure you put away all equipment and electrical components.
 Although this takes a few minutes, it is much easier to do than trying to sort through a huge pile of components at the end of the semester.
 There is a meter to read capacitor values if you have find that difficult (see page on reading resistor and capacitor values).